Mancala games are often won with the smallest margin. One extra stone in your mancala can make the difference to win or to lose.

 You should also try to remove the opponent's ability to move more than once during his turn by dropping a stone in the hole that would have allowed your opponent to end his turn in his mancala.

-Empty wisely your own holes
+Empty wisely your own Pits

 Create empty holes on your side of the board where your opponent's hole is not empty in order to capture his/her stones.

-Empty your rightmost hole al ready early in the game as this is directly next to your mancala zone.
+Empty your rightmost hole already early in the game as this is directly next to your mancala zone.
 Whenever you pick up a single stone from that hole as your move, you will score a point and get another move.
-Your next move should be to drop stones into your mancala for another free point, and then move again.
+Your next move should be to drop stones into your mancala for another free point and then move again.

 Look ahead and watch your back